 The 11 Best Whitetail Cartridges

-Let’s be clear here: This is not a list of the 11 best all-around deer cartridges.
-This is a list of 11 of the best deer hunting cartridges, matched to specific hunting conditions, and shot distances.
+Let’s be clear here: This is not a list of the 11 best all-around whitetail cartridges.
+This is a list of 11 of the best whitetail cartridges, matched to specific hunting conditions, and shot distances.
 They’ll all work wonderfully well if you use them within their limitations and put the bullet where it is supposed to go.
 On the other hand, you can’t do one of these stories without picking an overall best, and so I have, at the end.
 But let’s start up close.

 The Best Short-Range and Woods Whitetail Cartridges